|By Laurent Duplat, AI & SME Consultant

 First-Draft Contract Preparation

-Starting from a structured brief (parties, subject matter, key clauses, governing law), AI generates a standard contract draft in EN/FR/DE incorporating the usual clauses of Swiss law (CO, LTr, Lex Koller as applicable).
+Starting custom project scope, subject matter, key clauses, governing law), AI generates a standard contract draft in EN/FR/DE incorporating the usual clauses of Swiss law (CO, LTr, Lex Koller as applicable).
 The associate reviews and adapts.
-Saving: 3–5 hours per standard contract.
+Saving:3–5 hours per standard contract.

 Documentary Due Diligence